Nausea in the evening often stems from digestive issues, low blood sugar, stress, or medication side effects disrupting your body’s balance.

 1. Digestive System Disturbances

-Gastritis, inflammation of the stomach lining, can cause nausea especially after eating certain foods or alcohol.
+Gastritis, inflammation of the stomach lining, can cause nausea especially after eating certain foods or drinking alcohol.
 If you’ve had heavy dinners or spicy meals late in the day, your stomach may protest with nausea hours later.

 2. Blood Sugar Fluctuations